Make It Yourself!

 Type “vertical garden” into a Pinterest search…

-and you’ll be overwhelmed with charming displays of botanical beauty.
-Flowers, herbs and vegetables are elevated in collections of repurposed pallets and gutters, draped fabric pockets and ready-to-install displays and frames.
-The window box or hanging basket has morphed into a full wall.
+and you’ll be enchanted with charming displays of botanical beauty.
+Flowers, herbs, and vegetables can be elevated by using found materials such as repurposed pallets or hanging gutters, or created from draped fabric pockets, as well as ready-to-install displays and frames.
+The traditional window box or hanging basket has morphed into a visual, vertical statement.

-SPVertical gardens are gaining ground because they’re visually pleasing and add real estate to a small living space.
+These gardens are gaining ground because they’re visually pleasing and add garden real estate to a small living space.
 They may be used as a fence to hide a blighted view.
 They’re also more accessible for folks with physical handicaps that may limit bending or stooping.

-SPWhile there’s no technical definition of vertical garden, according to Karen Kennedy, educator for The Herb Society of America in Kirtland, Ohio, “A vertical garden is any garden that’s not horizontal.
+While there’s no technical definition of vertical garden, according to Karen Kennedy, educator for The Herb Society of America in Kirtland, Ohio, “A vertical garden is any garden that’s not horizontal.
 It could be chicken wire around a pillar or a living wall.
-A vertical garden brings your eye up from a design standpoint and creates green where you may not be able to have a shrub.”
+A vertical garden brings your eye up from a design standpoint and creates a living green space where you may not be able to otherwise have that option.”

 Start making your shopping list…

 1. The Plants Vertical gardens look best with a variety of colors and textures.
 Color can be as simple as different color foliage or variegation.
 “Herbs do well,” says Deborah Oesterling, VP of Sales, Pride Garden Products. “anything that’s low growing.
 The objective is the look.
 If the plant gets overgrown, you won’t see the frame.”
 She recommends low-growing herbs that are regularly harvested such as thyme, oregano, bush basil and prostrate rosemary.

 Additionally, small fruits and vegetables, such as strawberries and patio tomatoes, can complement your display, while adding the benefit of more edibles.
 Look for dwarf or miniature varieties.